rackerlabs/rackspace-how-to/content/cloud-servers/add-a-cloud-network-interface-to-a-cloud-server.md

         source .profile

-5. Now you can use your credentials to display information about your Cloud Networks and Cloud Servers and add the interface by running the following
+5. Now you can use your credentials to display information about your cloud network and cloud server and add the interface by running the following
    commands:

        nova credentials